-Laser-Assisted In Situ Keratomileusis, or LASIK, in Las Vegas, NV, Henderson, NV, and Temecula, CA is a refractive procedure that reshapes the cornea to correct nearsightedness, farsightedness, and astigmatism.
+Laser-Assisted In Situ Keratomileusis, or LASIK, in Las Vegas NV is a refractive procedure that reshapes the cornea to correct nearsightedness, farsightedness, and astigmatism.
 It is the most common type of refractive surgery.
-Using targeted laser beam energy, our doctor at Siems LASIK & Eye Centers reshapes the cornea so that light rays are more precisely focused on the retina, producing clear, sharp vision.
+Using targeted laser beam energy, our doctor at Siems LASIK & Eye Center reshapes the cornea so that light rays are more precisely focused on the retina, producing clear, sharp vision.

 The procedure is a safe one, but it is not ideal for everyone.
 A thorough medical evaluation of the patient’s eyes must be performed to determine whether the LASIK procedure is appropriate.
 Patients must fully understand the details and risks and maintain realistic expectations for the outcome.
 Good candidates are:

 - Not pregnant or nursing

 - Have had stable vision for at least 6 months

 - Have healthy corneal tissue, thick enough for a flap

 - Have refractive errors that fall within the treatable range

 One of the primary advantages is that patients experience improved vision immediately after surgery.
 Laser eye surgery can correct many peoples’ vision enough to free them from the need for eyeglasses or contact lenses.
 Approximately 90 percent achieve 20/20 to 20/40 vision.

 LASIK has the advantage of being a short procedure with permanent vision improvement.
 Most patients achieve clear vision without corrective lenses while also benefiting from minimal downtime and only mild post-operative discomfort.